-Yes, these collars can be very annoying to a dog and make it hard to eat, drink and see what’s below them, however, there are different designs that can be less irritating.
-You can try to look for inflatable designs that won’t go around the head and still prevent your dog from touching their wound.
+However, different designs can be less irritating.
+You can look for inflatable designs that won’t go around the head and prevent your dog from touching its wound.

 Put Your Dog in a Separate Room

-Your dog will be easily agitated, tired and in pain coming back from the clinic.
+Your dog will be easily agitated, tired, and in pain coming back from the clinic.
+They will need to sleep off the pain.
 Having your dog rest in a separate room away from loud noises and small children can help them sleep easier.
-They will definitely need to sleep off the pain.

-Make sure the room does not have anything high that she can jump on to.
+Make sure the room has a low level that she can jump onto.
 Too much activeness can allow the wound to open.
-It helps to make them a long, rectangular-shaped bed to lay in so they won’t be curled up.
-The incision site will be on their abdomen, so rolling into a ball might not allow it to heal properly.
-It can also make sleeping uncomfortable for them.
+It helps to make them a long, rectangular-shaped bed so they won’t be curled up.
+The incision site will be on the abdomen, so rolling into a ball might not allow it to heal correctly.

 Keep Your Dog Inside For a Few Days

-You will want to restrict her activity for the first few days, so she won’t disturb her stitches.
-Going for a slow short potty walk is ok, just make sure to take it easy.
+You will want to restrict her activity for the first few days so that she won’t disturb her stitches.
+Going for a slow short potty walk is okay; just make sure to take it easy.

 How Does a Dog Act After Being Spayed?

-Once the pain has subsided and the wound has healed, your dog will feel less agitated and will likely be back to their normal self.
-Spaying has some positive outcomes on female dogs, such as
+Once the pain has subsided, and the wound has healed, your dog will feel less agitated and likely return to their usual self.
+These are also typical female dog behavior after spaying.